 Mario Kart is a ride that’s suitable for families with children.
 While it’s not the ride that everyone was expecting (it doesn’t move as fast as you’d want it to), it still hits the essence of Mario Kart, and you’ll still leave with a smile on your face.
 At least, I did.

-Pro tip: At the entrance to Mario Kart is a seat to try to make sure you can fit securely into the ride vehicle.
-If you’re concerned about height or body shape, then give this a try before getting into the inevitably long queue.
+Pro tip: At the entrance to Mario Kart is a seat to ensure you can fit securely into the ride vehicle.
+If you’re concerned about height or body shape, try this before getting into the inevitably long queue.

 While on Yoshi’s Adventure, it’s one of the best spots in the area to get high-up photos and videos.
 The queue itself is full of familiar music and aesthetics from the Yoshi games throughout the years.
 So it’s worth riding.